accordproject/apap/server/README.md

 npm start
 ```

+> Note: `npm run dev` will start a dev server that will hot-reload code changes.

 # Creating Database Schema

 When a new datbase is created the database schema needs to be pushed to the Postgres database.